DHTMLX/scheduler-docs/data/migration_from_older_version.md

 });
 ~~~

-Since the new plugin uses different set of properties to define recurring events, no straightforward data migration is available at the moment.
-You can continue using the [old engine for Recurring events](recurring_events_legacy.md) events until you're ready to perform the migration:
+Since the new plugin uses a different set of properties to define recurring events, no straightforward data migration is available at the moment.
+You can continue using the [old engine for Recurring events](recurring_events_legacy.md) events until you're ready to perform the migration, by using the setting below:

 ~~~js
 scheduler.plugin({